THE NICI, Newquay: History

 The Hotel Victoria was built in the Gothic Revival Style, with ornate stonework, Victorian style balconies and a glass covered entrance cloister.
 The hotel was heated by Spencer's patent radiators.

+In the Second World War it was one of a number of hotels in Newquay that were requisitioned by the military as a convalescent hospital.

 When originally built the hotel accommodated 100 guests and their servants in suites of apartments.
 In later years it has been reorganised and enlarged and now caters for more than 200 guests.
 A feature of the Victoria was the lift that connected every floor to the bathing beaches below, claimed to be the only one in England.

 The hotel closed in November 2024 after being sold to new owners.
 The sale included Bertie O'Flannigan's pub, Berties nightclub, and other nearby properties.
 The closure led to 60 staff redundancies, though the new owner plans to renovate and continue operating the hotel.

+In January 2026, plans were submitted to redevelop the rest of the site into apartments.

+The Hotel will be renamed The NICI and is set to reopen on the 15th June 2026.